 - Maintain your distance from a truck.
-Even if you’re visible to the truck driver, the trucker may not be able to slow down quickly enough to avoid hitting you because of lag time and braking distance.
+Even if you’re visible to the truck driver, the trucker may not be able to slow down quickly enough to avoid hitting you because of brake lag distance.
 Stay well back when traveling behind a truck so you can be seen.
 Stay back when you stop, too, because a truck may roll backward before its gears engage when it restarts.
 Trucks need extra turning room and may swing wide or start a turn from a middle lane.
 Never try to squeeze by a truck in a turn.

 - Pass carefully.
 Make sure you can see the trucker in his side mirror before you start to pass, and signal before making a move.
 Then move quickly to get well ahead of the truck before moving back into the truck’s lane.
 Make sure you can see the whole height of the truck in your rearview mirror before pulling in ahead of it.
 If a truck starts to pass you, slow down and let it go.